Amethyst: Geographic distribution

 Amethyst is also found and mined in South Korea.
 The large opencast amethyst vein at Maissau, Lower Austria, was historically important, but is no longer included among significant producers.
-Much fine amethyst comes from Russia, especially near Mursinka in the Ekaterinburg district, where it occurs in drusy cavities in granitic rocks.
+Much fine amethyst comes from Russia, especially near Mursinka in the Sverdlovsk oblast, where it occurs in drusy cavities in granitic rocks.
 Amethyst was historically mined in many localities in south India, though these are no longer significant producers.
 One of the largest global amethyst producers is Zambia in southern Africa, with an annual production around 1000 tons.

 Amethyst occurs at many localities in the United States.
 The most important production is at Four Peaks, Gila and Maricopa Counties, Arizona, and Jackson's Crossroads, Wilkes County, Georgia.

 Smaller occurrences have been reported in the Red Feather Lakes, near Fort Collins, Colorado; Amethyst Mountain, Texas; Yellowstone National Park; Delaware County, Pennsylvania; Haywood County, North Carolina; Deer Hill and Stow, Maine, and in the Lake Superior region of Minnesota, Wisconsin, and Michigan.

 Amethyst is relatively common in the Canadian provinces of Ontario and Nova Scotia.
 The largest amethyst mine in North America is located in Thunder Bay, Ontario.

 Amethyst is the official state gemstone of South Carolina.
 Several South Carolina amethysts are on display at the Smithsonian Museum of Natural History.